-DeFi refers to a variety of different financial tools that use blockchain to replace traditional intermediaries, such as banks, brokerages, or insurance companies.
-While some blockchain projects, such as Bitcoin, are used purely for transactions as a cryptocurrency, DeFi projects broaden blockchain by using it for non-custodial services such as lending, synthetic assets, or decentralized exchanges.
-Maker is one of these projects.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
-Sign up and Trade here.
+Maker is part of a new wave of finance called decentralized finance, or DeFi, which refers to a variety of different financial tools that use blockchain to replace traditional intermediaries, such as banks, brokerages, or insurance companies.
+While some blockchain projects, such as Bitcoin, are used purely for transactions as a cryptocurrency, DeFi projects broaden blockchain by using it for non-custodial services such as lending.
+Maker is one of these projects.

-Maker is a cryptocurrency that is used by the MakerDAO (DAO stands for decentralized autonomous organization).
-MakerDAO is built on Ethereum, which is a blockchain that allows developers to build different projects.
-MakerDAO is an application that is meant to make borrowing and lending cryptocurrencies easier, removing the need for a middle man such as an exchange or an ATM.
-It’s also got its own stablecoin, DAI.
+MakerDAO (an open-source Maker project) is built on Ethereum, which is a blockchain that allows developers to build different projects.
+MakerDAO is meant to make borrowing and lending cryptocurrencies easier, removing the need for a middle man such as a trading platform or an ATM.

 All of this runs on Maker’s smart contracts.
 These are self-executing lines of code that do not require enforcement by a third party, such as a lawyer or a broker.
 Instead, the blockchain processes the contracts automatically, so long as the parties fulfill their end of the contract.
 If this obligation is not met, the first party is totally refunded.
 This ensures contracts cannot be broken while removing the need for a third party.
-This also removes the need for legal action, as the contract will be upheld without resorting to a court case.

-Lending and borrowing crypto is not easy: prices move a lot, which means a loan issued in one cryptocurrency could require a radically different repayment (in its dollar value) compared to the amount loaned.
+Lending and borrowing crypto is not easy.
+Prices move a lot, which means a loan issued in one cryptocurrency could require a radically different repayment (in its dollar value) compared to the amount loaned.
 This both deters lenders and borrowers.
 Would you borrow a cryptocurrency knowing your payment obligation could go up almost infinitely, or lend knowing you could receive basically nothing in return if the price skyrockets?

 MakerDAO resolves these problems by integrating lending with its own stablecoins.
 These stablecoins maintain the same value, which means lenders and borrowers have a better idea of how much will be repaid.
 MakerDAO uses two distinct cryptocurrencies to facilitate lending.
 These are DAI and MKR.
 Both of these are from the same protocol, but they have radically different purposes.